Sponsoring an Overseas Worker in Australia

 • Evidence to support the genuineness of the employment position.

-The above requirements can be assessed through employment contracts, labour market testing showing the company has tried to fill the position with an Australian citizen or permanent resident and the organisational structure and size of the business.
+The above requirements can be assessed through employment contracts, evidence of labour market testing demonstrating the organisation has tried to fill the position with an Australian citizen or permanent resident and the overall organisational structure, size and scope of the business.

 Stage 3 – Lodge the TSS (subclass 482) Visa Application